 6. Click Activity Log and verify that the script is executed to the specified backup job.
+The script is executed.
 The pre/post scripts are successfully created and placed in the prepost folder.

 Run the Backup Job

 Run the backup job so that a recovery point is created.
 You can use this recovery point to restore data.